Introduction

 Step 5: Journalizing Adjustment Entries

-Next step after preparing the Unadjusted Trial Balance is to journalize the adjustments.
-There are some prepaid expenses and accruals that we shall need to make adjustments at the end of the accounting period.
+The next step after preparing the Unadjusted Trial Balance is to journalize the adjustments.
+There are some prepaid expenses and accruals that we shall need to make adjustments to at the end of the accounting period.

-Therefore, the adjusted journal entries are prepared in order to recognize expenses and revenues that incurred or earned but have not been recognized in the accounting book.
+Therefore, the adjusting journal entries are prepared in order to recognize expenses and revenues that were incurred or earned but have not been recognized in the accounting book.

 For the detail of the adjustments, you can refer to previous articles on how to account for amortization of prepaid expenses and accounting for accrued expenses.
-These two articles cover all aspect of adjustments that we shall made for this step of the accounting cycle.
+These two articles cover all aspects of adjustments that we shall make for this step of the accounting cycle.

-For illustration purpose, let’s assume that the below expenses have not been adjusted yet by an accountant of ABC Co.
+For illustration purposes, let’s assume that the below expenses have not been adjusted yet by an accountant of ABC Co.

 - ABC Co has not recorded depreciation of office equipment of US$950 for December 20×9.